Drug information provided by: IBM Micromedex

-This medicine may increase the chance of a severe asthma attack when they do occur.
-Be sure to read about these risks in the Medication Guide and talk to your doctor or pharmacist about any questions or concerns that you have.
+This medicine may increase the chance of asthma-related problems.
+Be sure to read about these risks in the patient information leaflet and talk to your doctor or pharmacist about any questions or concerns that you have.

 Talk with your doctor or get medical care right away if: